WTSR: Charting

 WTSR reports Top 30 and Loud Rock charts weekly to CMJ as well as being part of the magazine's select group of "Core Reporters".
 Previously WTSR reported charts to Gavin Magazine before that publication's demise in 2002.

 Management

-WTSR is completely student-run consisting of two boards: the Executive Board (e-board) and the Board of Directors.
+WTSR is completely student-run consisting of two boards: the Executive Board (e-board) and the board of directors.
 The e-board is made up of the Station Manager, Operations Manager, and the Program Manager.
-The Board of Directors includes the rest of the board, for a total of 12 student members who run the station along with the General Manager.
+The board of directors includes the rest of the board, for a total of 11 student members who operate the station along with the general manager.